ivanorsolic/oricodes/content/english/Artificial Intelligence/integrating the lane finding.md

 - Actually knowing where you are with respect to that exit and by what path can you get to it - path planning, localization
 - Actually give the appropriate steering and throttle to actually perform the maneuver

-So no matter what we're doing in a car, be it parking or driving to a destination, all we can really do to control the car is turn the steering wheel and control its speed (assuming it's an electric car 😋), we're just taking in the input from our surroundings, mostly using our eyes, which we analyze through a series of specialized procedures which ultimately lead us to control our car based on the decisions we've made, in order to perform a maneuver.
+So no matter what we're doing in a car, be it parking or driving to a destination, all we can really do to control the car is turn the steering wheel and control its speed (assuming no gear shifting, e.g. an electric car 😋), we're just taking in the input from our surroundings, mostly using our eyes, which we analyze through a series of specialized procedures which ultimately lead us to control our car based on the decisions we've made, in order to perform a maneuver.

 So what I wanted to do is to have a series of specialized parts in the net, which we could even call smaller subnets, which would take the input images and extract highly specific data from it, using (relatively) specialized procedures, which we would then plug into the final layer, along with the first convolutional network that uses the raw input image, which should give the final part of the network enough context about the world and enough information in order to appropriately control the RC.